breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/routes.md

     We access the username and password, which are located inside the body of the html, by using getUserByUsernameAndPassword function that pulls the username and password from our fake-db.

-Once the function takes the username and password, these are placed into another function we made to check if there is a user.
-It checks that a user has both a username and password.
-That function will either return a user or 'false'.
+Once the function takes the username and password, these are passed into another function (getUserByUsernameAndPassword) we made to check if there is a user.
+It checks if a user exists that has both the username and password that was passed into the function.
+That function will either return a user object or 'false'.

-The returned value becomes a variable that we can pass into future functions.
-If 'true', or user, then the variable will run the function in the next step, if false you will be shown an error in the console.
+The returned value becomes the variable 'user'.

 ???+ example "Fake-DB Function"